What’s the best protein bar for muscle building?

 3. Barebells Crunchy Fudge Barebells Protein Bars

 A decent tasty protein bar.
 It has the texture of a fudgy protein bar, but it’s less sugary.
 It almost tastes like a sweet-salty protein bar.
-The white sprinkles all over the protein bar play the role of crunchy factor.
+The white sprinkles all over the protein bar play the role of a crunchy factor.

 Although the little white sprinkled spots look cute, they have no role in the taste or overall crunchiness of crunchy fudge, and I can’t find any part of putting any sprinkles all over it.